DFM Programs & Research

 Preconception Care is the effort to improve the health of women before pregnancy in the hopes of improving pregnancy outcome.
 Simply put, healthier women have healthier babies.
 It is a broad collection of health topics, ranging from family planning, specific medical conditions (e.g. Diabetes), and preventive behaviors (e.g. folic acid supplementation and immunizations).

-Dr. Brian Jack, Professor and Chair of Family Medicine, has lead a transdisciplinary research team for more than four years, investigating the impact of a health information technology (HIT) system that features an embodied conversational agent, “Gabby.”
+Dr. Brian Jack, Professor and Chair of Family Medicine, has lead a transdisciplinary research team for more than five years, investigating the impact of a health information technology (HIT) system that features an embodied conversational agent, “Gabby.”
 She works with young African American women to help them learn more about and resolve their personal preconception risks.
 The program is specifically for African American women due to the disparities in birth outcomes, including low birth weight and preterm birth.
-The team’s current and upcoming projects are listed below.
+The team is currently working on multiple projects, including an RCT to recruit 530 women to test the “Gabby” system, and development of a Preconception Care System for Men.

 Project Re-Engineered Discharge is a research group at Boston University Medical Center that develops and tests strategies to improve the hospital discharge process in a way that promotes patient safety and reduces re-hospitalization rates.
-The RED intervention is founded on 11 discrete, mutually reinforcing components and has been proven to reduce rehospitalizations and yields high rates of patient satisfaction.
-Virtual patient advocates are currently being tested in conjunction with the RED.
+The RED intervention is founded on 12 discrete, mutually reinforcing components and has been proven to reduce rehospitalizations and yields high rates of patient satisfaction.
+Project RED has started to implement the re-engineered discharge at other hospitals serving diverse patient populations.
+We are also looking at the transnational needs, from inpatient to outpatient care, of specific populations (i.e., those with depressive symptoms).
+Additionally we have a patient-centered project to create a tool that hospitals can use to discover factors (i.e., medical legal, social, behavioral, etc.) in patients’ readmissions.

 Shared Decision Making Experiences Among Vulnerable Populations